Distributional Instrumental Variable Method: Identifiability and consistency

 \begin{proposition} Consider the model in \eqref{eq:IV_model2}.
 Suppose the assumptions \ref{ass:1}-\ref{ass:4} hold.
 For any two models $(g_j,f_k,\eta_X,\eta_Y)$, $(\tilde{g}_j,\tilde{f}_k,\tilde{\eta}_X,\tilde{\eta}_Y) \in \mathcal{M}_{DIV}$ that induce the same conditional distribution of $(X,Y)$ given $Z=z$, it then holds \begin{enumerate}[label=(\textit{\alph*})] \item for all $j \in \{1,\dots d\}$, $z \in \supp(Z)$, $e_{X} \in \supp(\eta_{X_j})$ we have $g_j(z,e_{X}) = \tilde{g}_j(z,e_{X})$, \item for all $k \in \{1,\dots, p\}$, $x \in \supp(X)$, $e_Y \in \supp(\eta_{Y_k})$ we have $f_k(x,e_{Y}) = \tilde{f}_k(x,e_{Y})$, \item $(\eta_X, \eta_Y) \eqdist (\tilde{\eta}_X, \tilde{\eta}_Y)$. \end{enumerate}

 \begin{proof} See Appendix~\ref{app:ident_gen_mod}. \end{proof} \end{proposition}

 \begin{remarks} We now discuss the assumptions we made. \begin{enumerate}

 \item Assumption \ref{ass:3}.
 For all $j \in \{1,\dots ,d\}$ and for all $k \in \{1,\dots, p\}$, correspondingly, we assume $\eta_{X_j}$ and $\eta_{Y_k}$ being absolutely continuous with respect to the Lebesgue measure.
 Without loss of generality, it can then be assumed that the marginals $\eta_{X_j}, \eta_{Y_k} \sim N(0,1)$.
 By applying the Sklar's theorem \citep{sklar1959fonctions} and using the invariance property of the copula with respect to strictly monotone transformations on the components of a continuous random vector (See, for example, Proposition 5.6. of \citet{mcneil2005quantitative}), we can express an arbitrary joint distribution of $(\eta_X, \eta_Y)$ using copula and the marginal standard Gaussians. \item Assumption \ref{ass:4}.
 For the common support assumption to be satisfied, the instrumental variable $Z$ must affect $X$ and also have a sufficiently large support.
 The assumption directly corresponds to the relevance assumption \ref{ass:a1}, which is one of three core assumptions made within the instrumental variable approach.
-Assuming the treatment model to be linear, say $X = M_0 Z + \eta_X$, with $M_0 \in \mathbb{R}^{d \times k}$ being the coefficient matrix, the common support assumption directly corresponds to $M_0$ being full row rank and $\supp(M_0 Z) = \mathbb{R}^d$. \item To ensure identifiability, we make mainly the same assumptions as \citet{imbens2009noadditivity}.
-However, while the aforementioned work restricts the proposed model class to a single endogenous variable~$X$, we allow~$X$ being multivariate.
-Furthermore, we show the identifiability of the confounding effect, but we need to make an additional assumption of strict monotonicity of the outcome models $f_k(x, \cdot)$ for all $k \in \{1, \dots, p\}$ and $x \in \supp(X)$. \item \citet{torgovitsky2015} considered identification of a similar model class (allowing $Z$ and $X$ to be multivariate, with the only difference of $Y$ being univariate), except they did impose continuity and the so-called normalization assumption on $f$, but did not make the common support assumption \ref{ass:4}. \end{enumerate} \end{remarks}
+Assuming the treatment model to be linear, say $X = M_0 Z + \eta_X$, with $M_0 \in \mathbb{R}^{d \times k}$ being the coefficient matrix, the common support assumption directly corresponds to $M_0$ being full row rank and $\supp(M_0 Z) = \mathbb{R}^d$. \end{enumerate} \end{remarks}